jwlodek/pyautogit/README.md

 ```
 if updating a local version.

 Note that you may require root access for installing with `pip` depending on your system's python configuration.

+### Demo

+Below is a quick demo of using `pyautogit to do some common git actions.

 ### Usage